eisental/RedstoneChips/circuitdocs/Shiftregister.md

 ---

 A SIPO shift register.
 Can be built with any bit-length determined by the number of output pins.
+Each time the clock input is set to high, the register shifts one bit to the left and it's first bit is set to the current state of the data pin.

 on [Wikipedia](http://en.wikipedia.org/wiki/Shift_register)